 6. Heroine Make Long and Curl Mascara Super Waterproof

 Yes, yes and more yes!
 This is my Holy Grail and you can see why.
 It defines and volumises my lashes, and holds curls very well.
 There might be slight clumping and it can dry up faster than non-fibre mascaras but it’s a small price I’ll pay for a mascara that does its job well.
 Besides, adding some eye drop in the tube always helps prolong the life of mascaras that are drying up

 I will always recommend this mascara to anyone who is looking for one and guess what?
-You can purchase it from Yes Style, no matter where in the world you are!
+You can purchase it directly from Shopee, no matter where in the world you are!

 7. Kate Cosmetics Black Feather Lash

 This mascara turned out to be better than expected.
 It volumises more than lengthens, and holds curls pretty well.
 The bristles of the brush may be short but they are sturdy like the ones from the L’Oreal Fasl Lash Butterfly Waterproof Mascara.
 A decent buy, I believe.